First, you can go by wall color.

 Eclectic Living Room with Mid-Century Components and Black Walls

-From the carpet to the chairs, to the cushions, and even the books, bright colors are a consistent theme.
-The black acts as an anchor and brings the multitude of bright colors together in a strong and quietly subtle fashion.
+Bright colors are a consistent theme, from the carpet to the chairs to the cushions, and even the books.
+The black acts as an anchor and brings the multitude of bright colors together strongly and quietly subtly.

 Traditional Living Room with Slight Craftsman Elements and Brown Walls

-Different textures, colors, and antique decorations give this room a carefully curated feel that is luxuriant and opulent.
-The marble accents frame the fireplace beautifully and create a visual focal point that anchors the room nicely.
+Different textures, colors, and antique decorations give this room a carefully curated feel that is luxuriant and abundant.
+The marble accents frame the fireplace beautifully, creating a visual focal point that nicely anchors the room.

 Photo Gallery of Unique Living Room Color-Wise

 This room has a light and cool color palette, with a few pieces of furniture bringing dark rich wooden tones to contrast.
-There are hits of green in some of the patterns, but mostly the palette for this room is blue, blue-silver and white.
+Some of the patterns have hits of green, but mostly the palette for this room is blue, blue-silver and white.

-This is a simple and modern design with a bright and cool color scheme.
+This simple, modern design has a bright and cool color scheme.
 The lighter wood tones and the cool blues are slightly contrasted by dark and dull grays, but it maintains a clean and simple look.

 This room features an understated cream palette with orange accents.
-The orange brings a glowing warmth the creams and off whites, giving a warm lit and cozy illuminated look.
+The orange brings a glowing warmth to the creams and off-whites, giving a warm-lit and cozy illuminated look.